 Emergency contraception is used to prevent pregnancy after having unprotected sex, or when the usual method of contraception is believed to have failed (a split condom, a missed pill and so on).

 Emergency contraception can be in the form of a pill or an intra-uterine device (IUD or the coil).
 It can be used within three to five days of unprotected sex.
 The morning after, or emergency pill (also known as Levonelle), should be taken within 72 hours (three days) of having unprotected sex.
 However, it is more effective the earlier you take it.
-The IUD can be fitted within five days of unprotected sex.
+An IUD can be fitted within five days of unprotected sex.

-Pharmacy sexual and reproductive health services
+Sexual and reproductive health pharmacy

 Please use the map to find your nearest Lambeth pharmacy offering sexual and reproductive health (SRH) services and emergency hormonal contraception.

 If you would like to learn more about emergency contraception, please visit the NHS Choices website for more information.